Everything You Need

 What Customers Will See During Decommission:

 To replace copper networks, carriers will need to order, design, engineer, and install new services over IP/Fiber for their customers.
-This is a very complicated process but carriers such as Verizon, expect to eliminate all services by April 30, 2022.
 Do not put your company at risk by waiting until the last second to replace your services for voice or data. cpITelecom is here to help simplify your migration.

 Notification Will Be Inconsistent